The following information may help to address your question:

-Prognosis generally is very good, but in cases of heart complications it depend in the severity of the coronary disease.
+Prognosis is generally very good, but in cases of heart complications it depends on the severity of the coronary disease.

 What causes Kawasaki disease?

 The cause of Kawasaki disease (KD) is unknown.
-However, it is known that cells move into the tissues and buildup there leading to vascular damage, but is is known what causes the cell buildup in the first place.
+The disease results when cells move into the tissues and buildup there, leading to vascular damage, but what causes the cell buildup in the first place is unknown.
 The body's response to a virus or infection combined with genetic factors may cause the disease.
-However, no specific virus or infection has been found, and the role of genetics is not well understood.
+However, no specific virus or infection has been identified, and the role of genetics is not well understood.

 Other theories suggest that the disease is caused by a response from the body's immune system.

-KD is not contagious; it can't be passed from one child to another.
+KD is not contagious; it cannot be passed from one person to another.

-The disease is more common in children who live in East Asia (e.g., Japan, Korea, Taiwan) or who are of Asian ancestry living in other parts of the world.
-Other risk factors include being a male gender, being between six months and five years of age, and having family history of KD.
+Other risk factors include being a male gender, being between six months and five years of age, and having a family history of KD.

 Can Kawasaki disease diagnosed in childhood have later effects on adults?

 Although Kawasaki disease is generally self-limiting, 10-15% of children may develop problems in their coronary arteries, even after being treated with aspirin and intravenous gamma globulin (purified antibodies--also known as IVIG